hadiabudaya/ai-product-strategy/03-the-margin/cost-curve.md

 ## Packaging Decision

 * Leader: Centralized place for all public documents where users can search and chat with documents
-* Filler: Recommendation of early signals where they get notified if something comes up and relevant to their business
+* Filler: Recommendation of early signals where the clients get notified if something comes up and is relevant to their business
 * Killer:
 * Killer usage: